MarkBorodin/elasticsearch_popularity_counter/README.md

 ]
 ```

-add middleware at the very end of the list MIDDLEWARE in settings.py:
+* Add middleware at the very end of the list MIDDLEWARE in settings.py:
 ```
 MIDDLEWARE = [
     ...